 The Motueka River is used by river-nesting birds such as Oystercatchers, Black-billed gulls, Banded Dotterels and Pied stilts.
 This reach is used for nesting by Black-fronted terns, Banded dotterel, and South Island Pied Oyster-catcher.
 The threatened blue duck has been reported from the Pearse, Baton, Wangapeka and upper Motueka rivers.

-The only natural lakes in this FMU are very small and alpine/sub-alpine within the conservation estate e.g. Luna Lake in the upper Wangapeka catchment.
+The only natural lakes are very small and alpine/sub-alpine within the conservation estate e.g. Luna Lake in the upper Wangapeka catchment.

 The distribution and abundance of native fauna have been severely affected by the removal of much of the forest from lowland areas of the Motueka Catchment.
+McKee Memorial Scenic Reserve protects coastal slope titoki-(matai) forest.
+Large kahikatea are confined to a treeland at Upper Moutere.
+These areas support a range of indigenous birds, with piwakawaka, tui, and korimako the most common.
 There are still large upland areas of native forest with a wide variety of birds and other animals, but few examples of large tracts of lowland forest or unmodified freshwater and coastal wetlands.

 The area of the west-bank tributaries around the Arthur mountains retains more of its original vegetation, bird and animal life than other areas.
 Formerly the area would have been almost entirely covered in forest.
 The alluvial plains and terraces supported towering podocarp forests and pockets of broad-leaved forests in sheltered lowland sites.
 While the low hills contained mixed forest of black beech, hard beech, rimu, totara, kāmahi, tītoki and tawa.
 Along the coastal bluffs and fringing the estuaries, ngaio, cabbage tree, kōwhai and totara would have been common.

-Black beech and kahikatea are dying out across the FMU.
+Black beech and kahikatea are dying out across the catchment.
 Silver beech, rimu, pokaka, kowhai, tarata, manatu and narrow-leaved lacebark are all scarce or rare.

 Forest sites contain a wide variety of birds (including kākā, yellow-crowned parakeet, falcon, kiwi, blue duck, fernbird, robin, rock wren, kea, long-tailed cuckoo) and are also notable for large land snails (Powelliphanta).

-Historically, estuarine ecosystems that are the receiving environment for the Motueka FMU freshwater system provided habitat for a diverse range of birds, reptiles and invertebrate fauna in densities and diversities unimaginable today.
+Historically, estuarine ecosystems that are the receiving environment for the freshwater system provided habitat for a diverse range of birds, reptiles and invertebrate fauna in densities and diversities unimaginable today.

 Salt marsh is relatively extensive in the estuarine area from the Riuwaka River to Motueka and made up 69ha (28.2% of the intertidal area).
 An estimated 60-75% of the historical salt marsh cover was lost prior to 1947 due to drainage, reclamation and land clearance.
 The muddiest estuaries were Ferrer Creek and Riuwaka, whose extent of mud-dominated sediment (24% and 18%, respectively) was high in both a regional and national context.
 Motueka River and Motueka Estuary had very little mud (<2%).
 Nuisance macroalgae was scarce.
 Seagrass is present from the Riuwaka estuary towards Tapu Bay.